holahula/lethality/README.md

 The UI is live at `localhost:80`, and the backend API at `localhost:4433`

-### Note
+### Issues
-There might be a issue with the view model, if the play button is covered up when in the create menu, simply zoom out (Ctrl/Cmd & -).
+- There might be a issue with the view model, if the play button is covered up when in the create menu, simply zoom out (Ctrl/Cmd & -).
 Small sizing error!
+- Might be a CORS issue, to bypass on OSX,
+`open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`

 ![Create Puzzles!](Screenshots/puzzlecreator.png)
 ![Find the Lethal](Screenshots/gameboard.png)